palkan/acli/README.md

 # or interactively (the same way as \s+)
 \p+

+# Retrieving the channel's history since the specified time

+# Relative, for example, 10 minutes ago ("h" and "s" modifiers are also supported)
+\h since:10m

+# Absolute since the UTC time (seconds)
+\h since:1650634535
 ```

 You can also provide URL and channel info using CLI options: